Diamagnetism and the dispersion of the magnetic permeability: Homogeneous conductors as diamagnetic media

 Now, provided $\alpha=\alpha(\omega)\to 0$ for $\omega\to\infty$, we will get the asymptote $\mu\to 1$.
 To describe diamagnetism at low frequencies, we require that $\alpha(0)=1$.
-We want $\mu$ to be analytic, so $\alpha(\omega)$ needs to be analytic.
+We want $\mu^{-1}$ to be analytic, so $\alpha(\omega)$ needs to be analytic.
 This involves making it complex-valued.
-From the Kramers--Kronig relations, or in particular \eqref{KK0}, we know that the resulting function $\mu$ must have a negative imaginary part somewhere in the spectrum.
-This imaginary part must satisfy \eqref{losscond}.
-Clearly, since the new set $\epsilon_\perp$ and $\mu$ is equivalent to the passive original set $\epsilon'_\perp$ and $\mu'=1$, the negative imaginary part does not contradict passivity.
+From the Kramers--Kronig relations, or in particular \eqref{KK} for $\omega=0$, we know that the resulting function $\mu$ must have a negative imaginary part somewhere in the spectrum.
+Clearly, since the new set $\epsilon_\perp$ and $\mu$ is equivalent to the passive original set $\epsilon'_\perp$ and $\mu'=1$, the negative imaginary part does not contradict passivity, and \eqref{losscond} is satisfied.